botanalytics/docs/docs/metrics/audience/demographics/gender/distribution.md

 ### Gender Categories

-In your question, you mentioned four gender categories:

-#### Male

-Users who identify as male.
+- **Male**: Users who identify as male.

-#### Female

-Users who identify as female.
+- **Female**: Users who identify as female.

-#### Non-binary

-Users who identify as non-binary, which is a gender identity that doesn't fit within the traditional categories of male or female.
+- **Non-binary**: Users who identify as non-binary, which is a gender identity that doesn't fit within the traditional categories of male or female.

-#### Undefined

-Users whose gender identity is undefined or not specified.
+- **Undefined**: Users whose gender identity is undefined or not specified.

 ### Significance and Usage